 Drug addiction affects all of America, and the battle for a better future starts early in life.
 Schools teach that using or abusing drugs is not good.
+People who get addicted to drugs are recommended to attend places like Pacific Ridge rehab center to get treatment.
 Drug testing student athletes is a way to fight the growing drug problem in the country.
 Many students who don’t want to take a drug test are usually not sure what the test means for them, or may be hiding the fact that they are taking drugs.

 According to the Student Drug-Testing Coalition, America represents about 4 percent of the world’s population, yet it consumes two-thirds of the world’s illegal drugs.